Lautaro Martínez: Senior team

-He was included in the final 26-man squad for the 2022 FIFA World Cup by Lionel Scaloni.
-On 9 December 2022, Martínez scored the winning penalty in Argentina's 4–3 shoot-out victory against the Netherlands to send his side into the semi-finals.
-On 18 December, he replaced Julián Álvarez in extra-time as Argentina defeated France 4–2 in the penalty shoot-out after the match ended 3–3 in extra-time to win the World Cup.
+Martínez was included in the final 26-man squad for the 2022 FIFA World Cup by Lionel Scaloni.
+Although he was struggling with an ankle injury, he started the initial two games of the tournament, having a goal disallowed for offside in Argentina's opening 2–1 defeat to Saudi Arabia, before being dropped from the starting lineup for Julián Álvarez, and would come off the bench for the remainder of the tournament, going scoreless throughout the competition.
+On 9 December 2022, during the quarter-final, Martínez scored the winning penalty in Argentina's 4–3 shoot-out victory against the Netherlands to send his side into the semi-finals.
+On 18 December, during the final, he replaced Álvarez in extra-time as Argentina defeated France, 4–2, in the penalty shoot-out after the match ended 3–3 in extra-time to win the World Cup.